 She touched the lives of many Idaho military families and youth.
 As an Army wife herself, Linda had a personal understanding of military families.
 This experience gave her empathy to advocate effectively and attentively on behalf of Idaho military members, veterans, and their families.
-Linda also instituted and guided my military academy nomination process, helping countless Idaho youth on their path to fellow Idahoans by suggesting I create two awards: the Spirit of Idaho for volunteers, and the Spirit of Freedom for veterans and those who work with veterans.
-These awards recognize the extraordinary efforts of Idahoans and the service of veterans and volunteers serving veterans.
-She also helped achieve hard-sought land access and conservation policies.
-Linda was a nurse by training and profession, which is consistent with her gift for helping and caring for people, a behavior she demonstrated repeatedly.
-The legacy that she left upon her retirement remains today in the Crapo office.
+Linda also instituted and guided my military academy nomination process, helping countless Idaho youth on their path to

 She was observant, inspired, tactful, and hard-working.
-Linda helped highlight the unrecognized good deeds of with you:
+Linda helped highlight the unrecognized good deeds of